-An audition is required for applicants to the B.S., B.M. and M.A. in Music (Performance) programs.
+An audition is required for applicants to the B.S., B.M. and B.F.A.
+Programs, and the M.A. in Music - Performance Concentration.

-For admission to the Bachelor of Science or Bachelor of Music programs, evidence of prior music training experience and musical aptitude is expected.
-Auditions and placement exams are required for all undergrduate programs.
+For admission to the Bachelor of Science, Bachelor of Music or Bachelor of Fine Arts programs evidence of prior music training experience and musical aptitude is expected.
+Auditions and placement exams are required for all undergraduate programs.
 Deficiencies discovered through the placement exam may require remedial coursework.
 Acceptance into the music program is also contingent upon acceptance to LIU Post.
 Please see Admissions for more information.

 Prospective undergraduate music majors may compete through audition for performance awards.

 Note: Applicants from abroad or distant geographical regions for whom travel to LIU Post to audition is not possible should submit a video recording of their audition performance either on DVD or via a web link (such as a YouTube video) in lieu of a live audition.
 Audio-only recordings will not be accepted.